sebbacon/starling/README.md

 # Starling Spaces Dashboard

-A lightweight Django project that renders a live snapshot of Starling Spaces activity using SQLite as the backing store.
-The repository also provides management commands for ingesting feed data and emitting JSON reports, replacing the previous CLI scripts.
+A lightweight Django project that renders a live snapshot of Starling Spaces activity using the Django ORM for persistence.
+The repository also provides management commands for ingesting feed data, replaying legacy exports, and emitting JSON reports, replacing the previous CLI scripts.

 ## Prerequisites